AbudZohair/multer-custom-storage/README.md

 - upload the image on two providers and return the data from the first response ( faster response ).
 - we can easily add more providers to upload images
-- deploying back end we can decide upload strategy (provider selection)
+- we can decide upload strategy (provider selection)
    - upload on multibe providers
    - upload on one provider
    - upload on given provider